afarrellsherman/Woolf/README.md

 Options:

-  *
+   **-h, --help** Show help message and exit.

-  * **-c, --comparisonFileName COMPARISONFILENAME** an identifying tag for all output files
+   **-c, --comparisonFileName COMPARISONFILENAME** An identifying tag for all output files.

-  * **-f, --folder FOLDER** A folder to contain the output files
+   **-f, --folder FOLDER** A folder to contain the output files.

-  * **-b, --binary** Creates a feature table with binary class markers
+   **-b, --binary** Creates a feature table with binary class markers.

-  * **-t, --predict** Creates a feature table with no class markers for use in prediction
+   **-t, --predict** Creates a feature table with no class markers for use in prediction.

-  * **-p, --posFasta POSFASTA ...** One or more FASTA files containing amino acid sequences belonging to the positive class
+   **-p, --posFasta POSFASTA ...** One or more FASTA files containing amino acid sequences belonging to the positive class.

-  * **-n, --negFasta NEGFASTA...** One or more FASTA files containing amino acid sequences belonging to the negative class
+   **-n, --negFasta NEGFASTA...** One or more FASTA files containing amino acid sequences belonging to the negative class.

-  * **-u, --unknownFasta UNKNOWNFASTA...** One or more FASTA files containing amino acid sequences of unknown function
+   **-u, --unknownFasta UNKNOWNFASTA...** One or more FASTA files containing amino acid sequences of unknown function.

 Note that posFasta and negFasta should contain genes from a similar class with one distinct functional difference.